codeitamarjr/Y3S1PythonDjangoCA1CA2/readme.md

 ## Features

 - Polls: See the list of polls, vote and see the results, part I of the project ( I have used the Django tutorial as a base for this project), on this task I performed the application of the following concepts: Create the pull model

   Create the pull view

-  Create of the pull template
+  Create the pull template

-  Create of the pull URL
+  Create the pull URL

-  Create of the pull admin
+  Create the pull admin

-  Create, read, update and delete of the pull model
+  Create, read, update and delete the pull model

 - Log in, log out, create a user, and recover the password, part II of the project, on this task I performed the application of the following concepts:

   Create the user model

   Create the user view

   Create the user template

   Create the user URL

-  Create of the user admin
+  Create the user admin

-  Create, read, update and delete of the user model Added the login, logout, password reset and password change views Implemented the login, logout, password reset and password change templates Added the login, logout, password reset and password change URLs
+  Create, read, update and delete the user model

+  Added the login, logout, password reset and password change views

+  Implemented the login, logout, password reset and password change templates

+  Added the login, logout, password reset and password change URLs

 ## Roadmap